How to Relieve Sore Muscles After a Workout: 14 Tips

 This activity is completed at a lower intensity than your regular workouts and no more than 60% to 70% of your maximum effort.
 It will warm your muscles up, increase the blood flow to your muscles, and help repair any muscle fiber damage that may have occurred during more strenuous exercise.

-The bonus of an active recovery is that it can also build some strength and aerobic fitness.
+The bonus of active recovery exercises is that they can also build some strength and aerobic fitness.

 2. Passive recovery and rest